tubeless tire patch

 Tire Reamer/Plug Insertion Tool

-Cleans the puncture hole and helps insert plugs (if included).
+Cleans the puncture hole and helps insert plugs (if included), especially useful in a tubeless tire plug kit or tubeless tire puncture kit.

 Valve Core Remover